quicwg/base-drafts/draft-ietf-quic-transport.md

 helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.

-The datagram containing an Initial packet MAY exceed 1200 octets if the client knows that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.
+The datagram containing the first Initial packet from a client MAY exceed 1200 octets if the client knows that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.

-A server MAY send a CONNECTION_CLOSE frame with error code PROTOCOL_VIOLATION in response to an Initial packet contained in a UDP datagram that is smaller than 1200 octets.
+A server MAY send a CONNECTION_CLOSE frame with error code PROTOCOL_VIOLATION in response to the first Initial packet it receives from a client if the UDP datagram is smaller than 1200 octets.
 It MUST NOT send any other frame type in response, or otherwise behave as if any part of the offending packet was processed as valid.

 ## Path Maximum Transmission Unit